AviatrixSystems/Docs/HowTos/transit_advanced.rst

 ----------------------------------
 Use the BGP Hold Time option to manually set the BGP holding time for your Aviatrix transit gateway.
 The hold time specifies how long a router waits for incoming BGP messages before it assumes the neighbor is dead.

-The Aviatrix transit gateway hold time is bound to the Aviatrix keep alive message time which is always 1/3 of the hold time.
-By default, the Hold Time is 180 seconds and the Keep Alive time is 60 seconds.
+The Aviatrix Transit Gateway hold time is bound to the Aviatrix keep alive message time which is always 1/3 of the hold time.
+By default, the Hold Time is 180 seconds, and the Keep Alive time is 60 seconds.
 The supported Hold Time range is 12 to 180 seconds.
 If the remote site has a shorter hold time, the shorter hold time is used for the gateway.

 Refresh BGP Advertised Routes
 ---------------------------------------

 This option reset BGP connection to the remote BGP peers.

-Use this option to enable new features such as "Segmentation based BGP CIDR Advertisements" where on-prem receives BGP advertisement for networks on-prem has connection policy or in the same Security Domain.
+Use this option to enable new features such as Segmentation based BGP CIDR Advertisements where on-prem receives BGP advertisement for networks on-prem has connection policy or in the same Security Domain.

 AWS TGW Edge Segmentation